Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 Or this:

-Specific competitor challenges – again, the more you can reference what’s going on in their industry the lower the prospects defenses will be lowered
+Specific competitor challenges – again, the more you can reference what’s going on in their industry the lower the prospects defences will be lowered

 ‘Have your seen a sway in market growth with the new guidelines issued by the HSE?’